OctopusDeploy/docs/docs/deployment-examples/custom-scripts/powershell-core.md

 :::hint
-**My Windows target can not find my PowerShell Core installation** If you have picked a non-default location for your PowerShell Core installation, then ensure that `pwsh.exe` is available on your Path in the Environment Variables.
+**My Windows target can not find my PowerShell Core installation** If you have picked a non-default location for your PowerShell Core installation, then ensure that `pwsh.exe` is available on your `Path` Environment Variable.
 :::

 You can enable the option to select PowerShell Core from the Configure Features button on a step in your deployment.